Authentication

 Where to find the On-premises API keys

 To find the on-premises API keys, log in to the dashboard and click on an edge.
-On the right side, you will see the API key, as well as the ability to manage it by removing or adding new ones.
+The API key appears on the right side, where you can also remove or add new keys.

 Cloud API keys

-They are used to access the Cloud API and are linked to a user.
-You need to send the X-API-KEY header as part of your HTTP request.
-Take a look at the following API calls to manage your on-premises API keys.
+Cloud API keys access the Cloud API and are linked to a user.
+Send the X-API-KEY header as part of your HTTP request to authenticate.

 1. Create API Key